unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 ![png](/images/Image_Analysis_Part_2/output_45_0.png)

 Here, in the first row which is the loaded [MNIST](http://yann.lecun.com/exdb/mnist/) training set and the second row is the reconstructed those training set after encoding and decoding using autoencoder.
-Looks nice, but not great, there's a lots of information missing in the reconstructed images.
+Looks nice, but not great, there's a lot of information missing in the reconstructed images.
 So, autoencoder is not as good as other compression technique but as a part of fast growing promising technology, future advances might change this, who knows.

 ---

-At the ends of our 2 part series on Basic Image-Processing in Python, hope everyone was able to follow along, and if you feel that I have did something important mistake, please let me know in the comments! :relaxed:
+At the ends of our 2 part series on Basic Image-Processing in Python, hope everyone was able to follow along, and if you feel that I have done something important mistake, please let me know in the comments! :relaxed:

 Source Code: [GitHub.](https://github.com/iphton/Image-Data-Analysis-Using-Pythons)